Bitcoin Adoption Framework.

 Access without surveillance identity

-Outcome proof, selective disclosure, and human-held access patterns for systems that should not demand unnecessary identity exposure.
+Selective disclosure and human-held access patterns for systems that should not demand unnecessary identity exposure.

 SovereignX